General Maximilien-Sébastien Foy

 Pronunciation:

 After leaving Turkey, Foy traveled to Portugal to join the French army there.
-In August of 1808, Foy commanded the artillery reserve at Vimeiro and was wounded there.
-Three months later he received a promotion to général de brigade and then took command of the 1st Brigade of Heudelet's division in VIII Corps.
+In August of 1808 Foy commanded the artillery reserve at Vimeiro and was wounded there.
+Three months later he received a promotion to général de brigade and then he took command of the 1st Brigade of Heudelet's division in VIII Corps.
 In January of 1809 his division joined Marshal Soult's II Corps and he served at Corunna .
-As the campaigns continued, he fought at Villaza, Ruvaens, and Carvalho before being wounded at Braga on March 20th.
+Next Foy fought at Villaza, Ruyvaëns, and Carvalho before being wounded at Braga on March 20th.

-A week later, General Foy approached Oporto with the hopes taking the city without a fight.
+A week later General Foy approached Oporto with the hopes of taking the city without a fight.
 He summoned the archbishop of Oporto to open the gates of the city to the French, but instead he was captured by the Portuguese militia.
-The militia almost immediately killed him, thinking he was the one-armed General Loison they despised, but Foy held up both his hands to show that he was not Loison.
-Regardless, he was stripped of his clothes and thrown in the dungeon, but two days later he was freed after the French had taken the city.
+The militia almost immediately killed him, thinking he was the one-armed General Loison they despised, but Foy held up both his hands to show that he was not Loison.1 Regardless, he was stripped of his clothes and thrown in the dungeon, but two days later he was freed by French troops when they took the city.
 Continuing to campaign, Foy later fought and won at Arroyo del Puerco and then Cacérès.

-With the return of the Bourbons, Foy was rewarded as a Knight of Saint Louis and Grand Officer of the Legion of Honor.
-Despite these rewards and his previous republican views, when Napoleon escaped from Elba Foy proclaimed the return of the Empire at Nantes.
+With the restoration of the Bourbons to the French throne, Foy was rewarded as a Knight of Saint Louis and Grand Officer of the Legion of Honor.
+Despite these rewards and his previous republican views, when Napoleon returned to France from Elba, Foy proclaimed the return of the Empire at Nantes.
 Napoleon made him a Count of the Empire and gave him command of the 9th Infantry Division.
-That June he fought at Quatres-Bras and then at Waterloo where he participated in the attack on Hougoumont and was wounded by a ball to the shoulder.
+That June he fought at Quatre Bras and then at Waterloo where he participated in the attack on Hougoumont and was wounded by a ball to the shoulder.

 Bibliography